gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "It's not magic," Grappa Gas laughed, looking as delighted as any of the children.
 "It's called juggling!
-I saw it once in Ghorahj.
+I saw it once in Ghohraj.
 It's just a trick."

 "That's right," Thokmay agreed.
 "It's just a trick.
 Here, I'll prove it.
 Private Kechen?"